allinurl/goaccess/README.md

 ## Contributing ##

 Any help on GoAccess is welcome.
 The most helpful way is to try it out and give feedback.
-Feel free to use the Github issue tracker and pull requests to discuss and submit code changes.
+Feel free to use the GitHub issue tracker and pull requests to discuss and submit code changes.

-You can contribute to our translations by editing the .po files direct on Github or using the visual interface [inlang.com](https://inlang.com/editor/github.com/allinurl/goaccess)
+You can contribute to our translations by editing the .po files direct on GitHub or using the visual interface [inlang.com](https://inlang.com/editor/github.com/allinurl/goaccess)

 [![translation badge](https://inlang.com/badge?url=github.com/allinurl/goaccess)](https://inlang.com/editor/github.com/allinurl/goaccess?ref=badge)